-If you’re receiving phone calls in an attempt to collect a debt that you legitimately do not owe, the following cease and desist letter template may be useful in your attempts and efforts to clear up any confusion and get the annoying debt collectors off from your back.
-If you are overwhelmed with debt, consider an experienced debt reduction and bankruptcy attorneys.
+If you are receiving phone calls in an attempt to collect a debt that you legitimately do not owe, the following cease and desist letter template may be useful in your efforts to clear up the confusion and stop the collection calls.
+If you are overwhelmed with debt, consider consulting an experienced debt reduction or bankruptcy attorney.

 Click here for more cease and desist letter templates.